Lakhimpur district: Etymology

+The name Lakhimpur is derived from Lakshmipur, the earlier name of present-day North Lakhimpur.
+According to the Assam District Gazetteers, the town was named after Lakshminarayana, a Chutia king who ruled in the early fifteenth century.
+An inscription dated 1401 CE records Lakshminarayana's grant of land to Brahmins on the western bank of the Subansiri River, near present-day North Lakhimpur.

+When Lakhimpur district was formed by the East India Company in 1838, the town of Lakhimpur was selected as its first headquarters.
+Sarbeswar Barua consequently argued that the district took its name from the town, citing an 1839 sanad issued from North Lakhimpur which bears the district seal and an English note of the Principal Assistant Commissioner referring to Lakhimpur district.

 History

 Lakhimpur figures largely in the annals of Assam as the region where tribes from the east first reached the Brahmaputra.
-The most prominent of them was the Chutiya rulers who held the areas of the present district for long, until the outbreak of the Ahom-Chutiya conflict in the 16th century and eventually the area came under the rule of the Ahom dynasty.
-The Ahoms created a new position called Bhatialia Gohain to control the region.
-The area was later given by Ahoms to the Baro-Bhuyans to rule like feudal lords, as they had helped defeat the Chutiya and Kachari kingdoms.
-There was a Chutia principality formed by the king Lakshminarayan in the start of the 15th century upon which the district has been named.
-The copperplate inscription of a land grant given by the Chutia king in the year 1403 CE in the west of the Subansiri river as well as the ruins between Dhal and Ghagar rivers (near present-day North Lakhimpur town) shows the evidence of the settlement.
-The Burmese, who had ruined the native kingdoms, at the end of the 18th century, was in 1826 expelled by the British under the Treaty of Yandabo.
-They placed the southern part of the state, together with Sivasagar under the rule of Purandar Singha; but it was not until 1838 that the whole was taken under direct British Administration.
+The most prominent of them was the Chutia rulers who held the areas of the present district for long, until the outbreak of the Ahom-Chutia conflict in the 16th century, and eventually the area came under the rule of the Ahom kingdom.
+There was a Chutia principality formed by the king Lakshminarayan at the start of the 15th century, upon which the district has been named.
+The copperplate inscription of a land grant given by the Chutia king Lakshminarayan in the year 1401 CE in the west of the Subansiri river, as well as the ruins between the Dhal and Ghagar rivers (near present-day North Lakhimpur town), show evidence of the settlement.

+The Ahoms, after annexing the Chutia kingdom, created a new position called Bhatialia Gohain to control the region.
+Later, the Ahom king created twelve regional principalities and settled the Baro-Bhuyans from central Assam there.
+They ruled as feudal lords as a reward for helping defeat the Kachari kingdom.

+The Burmese, who had invaded the native kingdoms, were expelled by the British at the end of the 18th century, in 1826, under the Treaty of Yandabo.
+They placed the southern part of the state, together with Sivasagar, under the rule of Purandar Singha; but it was not until 1838 that the whole was taken under direct British Administration.

 Lakhimpur district used to have several other districts of Arunachal Pradesh within its fold and was known as the Lakhimpur Frontier Tract.
 After independence, the district contained the present day Dibrugarh district, Tinsukia district and Dhemaji district.
-Its headquarter was at Dibrugarh.
+Its headquarters was at Dibrugarh.

 In 1971, Dibrugarh district was separated from Lakhimpur.
 This was repeated on 14 October 1989, with the formation of Dhemaji district.